JavierMarro/JavierMarro/README.md

 ## Hello, world 👋 I'm Javier
 =======================

+- I am a Junior Full Stack Software Developer (with a slight incline for Front End development) who’s been actively building projects for the past year.
 - Check out my portfolio site where you can read in more detail about the projects I have completed so far: [javiermarro.dev](https://www.javiermarro.dev/)
 - I’m currently completing the [CS50: Introduction to Programming with Python](https://pll.harvard.edu/course/cs50s-introduction-programming-python) course from Harvard.
 - To read list:
   - Grokking: algorithms
   - Clean Code
   - The Pragmatic Programmer
-  - Working Effectively with Legacy Cod
+  - Working Effectively with Legacy Code

 ### I have coded with: